Understanding the pivotal role of credit history in mortgage approval is essential for anyone looking to purchase a home.

 Why is Credit History Important for Mortgage Approval?

 Lenders rely heavily on credit history to evaluate the risk associated with lending money to you.
-A strong credit history can lead to mortgage approval with favourable terms, while a poor credit history might result in higher interest rates or even denial of your application.
+A strong credit history can lead to mortgage approval with favourable terms, while a poor credit history might result in higher interest rates or even the denial of your application.

 Key Factors Lenders Consider: